 Tour operators take various components of the travel experience and create a travel product which is then traditionally sold by a travel agent.

 At the wholesaler stage in the distribution chain, the tour operator is providing a business-to-business (B2B) service by selling the product to a travel agent who then sells it to the consumer (a B2C service).
+They have their tour operator business plan which they follow to provide the best options to other travel-related businesses.

 A global distribution system (GDS) is a computer system that holds records of availability from airlines, hotels, and car hire.
 Retailers such as OTAs and B2C travel agents are able to directly access this inventory.